747745124/miniSQL/README.md

 # miniSQL
-A group project of coding a relational database system implementing functions including insertion, deletion, indexing and non-nested standard SQL queries.
+A group project of a relational database system implementing functions including insertion, deletion, indexing and non-nested standard SQL queries.
 Written in C++14, cross-platform compiling using CMake.